-Sometimes I wonder if people in movies watch movies because when weird things start happening like tons of dead fish washing up on the shore of a small, peaceful island you’d think someone would say “wait I have seen this before.”
+Sometimes I wonder if people in movies watch movies because when weird things start happening, like tons of dead fish washing up on the shore of a small, peaceful island, you’d think someone would say, “wait, I have seen this before.”

 Cut to Block Island.
-A small, peaceful island with a year-round population of less than a thousand, and tons of dead fish washing up on the beaches.
+A small, peaceful island with a year-round population of less than a thousand and tons of dead fish washing up on the beaches.
 A marine biologist comes to town to investigate and finds more than she bargained for.

-Yes, you have seen this set up before.
+Yes, you have seen this setup before.
 Yes, this goes to some probably different places.

 Audrey (Michaela McManus), the marine biologist, grew up on the island and uses the opportunity to reconnect with her brother Harry (Chris Sheffield) and father (Neville Archambault), but it turns out that something is rotten in Block Island.
-Something is out there on the sound making, well, a sound, that is influencing the wildlife and some of the people.
+Something is out there on the sound making, well, a sound, influencing the wildlife and some of the people.

 The Block Island Sound is a gorgeously shot horror film.
 Almost every exterior shot is beautiful and takes full advantage of the location.
-The score and sound design are also top notch, with much of the tension involved being ratcheted up by the auditory experience.
+The score and sound design are also top-notch, with much of the tension involved being ratcheted up by the auditory experience.

 It is also well cast and –and I say this as someone who grew up on a small island– really captures that small, island town feel of everyone knowing everyone.